-|Trading months||Monthly contracts listed for the current year and the next 10 calendar years and 2 additional contract months.
+Monthly contracts are listed for the current year and the next 10 calendar years, and 2 additional contract months.
 List monthly contracts for a new calendar year and 2 additional contract months following the termination of trading in the December contract of the current year.

 Trading terminates 3 business days before the twenty-fifth calendar day of the month prior to the contract month.
-If the twenty-fifth calendar day is not a business day, trading terminates 3 business day before the business day preceding the twenty-fifth calendar day.
+If the twenty-fifth calendar day is not a business day, trading terminates 3 business days before the business day preceding the twenty-fifth calendar day.

 Sunday – Friday: 6:00 p.m. – 5:00 p.m.
 (5:00 p.m. – 4:00 p.m.
 CT) with a 60-minute break each day beginning at 5:00 p.m.
 (4:00 p.m.
 CT)

 The two most popular oil benchmarks are West Texas Intermediate (WTI) and Brent Crude.
 WTI is drilled mainly in the US, in states like Texas, North Dakota, and Louisiana.
-Brent Crude, on the other hand, is drilled from oil fields in a variety of locations, such as the North Sea, Oseberg, Ekosfisk and others near the shores of Norway and the UK.
+Brent Crude, on the other hand, is drilled from oil fields in a variety of locations, such as the North Sea, Oseberg, Ekosfisk, and others near the shores of Norway and the UK.
 Thanks to the oil being drilled so close to the coast, it is relatively easy and cheap to transport internationally.

 John Maynard Keynes has said that one should invest only in what he knows and what he understands.
 Although crude oil is one of the most popular commodities worldwide, many investors struggle to get the basics and understand the commodity’s price mechanics.
 It is worth knowing that oil’s price is not driven only by supply and demand.
 There are plenty of other factors and external drivers that may influence its price and future trajectory.
-To get a better sense of them, let’s deep-dive into the some of the commodity’s characteristics:
+To get a better sense of them, let’s deep-dive into some of the commodity’s characteristics:

 The basic economic theory suggests that a good with finite supply will only increase its value over time.
-However, the case with crude oil is unique since additional crue oil is frequently discovered, and its output is controlled.
+However, the case with crude oil is unique since additional crude oil is frequently discovered, and its output is controlled.
 Although the planet’s oil reserves will, at some point, come to an end (experts suggest that the Earth will run out of crude oil in about 30 years, considering the current rate of usage), there are promising signs that humanity will try to mitigate the effect and migrate to sustainable technologies and products, in which crude oil is not a key ingredient.

-Although a Canadian Geological Survey, conducted in 1975, concluded that it is likely that all larger pools of oil have already been found, nowadays new sources are still being discovered.
+Although a Canadian Geological Survey, conducted in 1975, concluded that it is likely that all larger pools of oil have already been found, nowadays, new sources are still being discovered.
 However, this does not mean that we will be able to use oil for eternity.
 It just prolongs the moment when oil supplies will finally dry up.
-And like every other commodity, the price of oil futures (CL) depends on the supply and demand.
+And like every other commodity, the price of oil futures (CL) depends on supply and demand.

-In addition, OPEC sets production quotas for member countries and tries to control the supply/demand ratio in order to maintain price stability, however there are factors outside its control that may affect it in the long-term.
-And of course, regardless of how many oil fields are discovered, or how much the production of the commodity is regulated, we must come back to the fact that oil’s production and supply are finite.
+In addition, OPEC sets production quotas for member countries and tries to control the supply/demand ratio in order to maintain price stability.
+However, there are factors outside its control that may affect it in the long term.
+And of course, regardless of how many oil fields are discovered or how much the production of the commodity is regulated, we must come back to the fact that oil’s production and supply are finite.

 So, why is the regulation of the oil price so important?
 The truth reveals the fundamental importance of crude because changes in its price can directly influence many other industries.
 For example, crude oil’s price determines approximately 55% of the price of gasoline and 96% of the cost of transportation services.
 The chain effect from all this is well-known as it affects everything from industrial products and manufacturing, through electricity, to food prices.
 In a nutshell – the oil price is so systemically important that it can create inflation.

 Crude oil is often considered a useful indicator for the state of the global economy.
-To understand why, we should, first of all focus on the two major factors that influence its price:
+To understand why we should, first of all, focus on the two major factors that influence its price:

 In recessions or periods with low economic growth, people often seek ways to cut their costs.
 One of the major expenses on the family budget is the cost of fuel.
 That is why if the economy is in a bad state, individuals tend to drive less often.
 Airlines also witness a drop in the number of tickets sold as people do not have the spending power to afford to go abroad and travel as much as when the economy is booming.
 This means that there is an overall decline in the demand for oil which directly influences its price.

-The global political landscape is the other detrimental factor when it comes to the oil price.
+The global political landscape is the other detrimental factor when it comes to oil prices.
 Wars (think of the one in Afghanistan and Iraq) and political turmoil often lead to changes in the cost of the commodity.
 For example, when the Libyan Civil war began in 2011, crude prices rose 25% in the space of just a few months.
 It is worth noting also that some of the biggest oil producers worldwide happen to be countries and regions that are known for their fragile political environment.
 A big chunk of crude oil’s production comes from Saudi Arabia, Kuwait, Nigeria, Russia, and others.

 At an event in July 2015, we were speaking to one of the world’s most recognized oil industry experts.
-He is at a crucial management position in one of the top three oil production companies worldwide.
+He is in a crucial management position in one of the top three oil production companies worldwide.
 His signature authorizes the launch of multi-million research operations in basins all around the world.
 He told us back then that he was willing to make a bet with anyone and for anything that the price of crude oil would close the year at no less than $65 per barrel (at the time, it was approximately $56 per barrel).
-Needless to say we didn’t have the courage to risk betting against such an expert in his field and decided just to observe his prognosis.
+Needless to say, we didn’t have the courage to risk betting against such an expert in his field and decided just to observe his prognosis.
 Five months later, the price of the crude oil futures (CL) closed the year at $37 per barrel.

-What this example comes to show is that even the biggest players in the industry often struggle to make accurate prognosis and can go way out of bounds with their price estimations.
+What this example comes to show is that even the biggest players in the industry often struggle to make accurate prognoses and can go way out of bounds with their price estimations.
 Warren Buffet has a very interesting quote that is entirely legitimate when it comes to oil futures as well:

-“We have long felt that the only value of stock forecasters is to make fortune-tellers look good.” –
+“We have long felt that the only value of stock forecasters is to make fortune-tellers look good.” – Warren Buffett